 The book is littered with loose nuggets of philosophy - tiny fragments from the very bottom of the crisp packet of wisdom; ill-considered, ill-conceived and painfully self-conscious.
 The Wise Man's Fear is proof not that an infinite number of monkeys will eventually produce Hamlet but that an infinite number of Kvothe's monologues will result in Paulo Coelho.

 2,500 words into this review (that's .06% the length of the book), I should probably say something nice.
 The Wise Man's Fear isn't wholly awful.
 However, it is an endless sargasso sea of half-baked philosophical musing and banal minutiae.
 Given its prodigious size, I could easily fill a dozen more reviews with examples of its self-indulgent excess.
 But, were it the first book in the series, The Wise Man's Fear could have achieved a sort of genre-traditional mediocrity.
 Picture a Fellowship of the Ring with no Black Riders, six hundred additional pages of Tom Bombadil and a liberal dose of statutory rape.
 (He's fifteen!)

 The problem is, there already is a first book, and it was better than mediocre.
 The Name of the Wind was actually pretty good.
 The Wise Man's Fear isn't.
 Everything enjoyable about the series has been diluted to the point of invisibility and replaced by prurient ramblings and the sort of smugly commercial philosophy normally found in greeting cards.

 All references are to Kindle locations.
-I could've gone back and found the page numbers in the book, but I don't have the upper body strength.
+I could've gone back and found the page numbers in the hardcover, but life is short and the book is not.